torfirst/password-generator/README.md

 Lines 62 to the end is starter code that was provided for this assignment.
 Used the global variables and getPasswordChoices function (lines 1-26) that our teacher, Farish Kashefinejad, demonstrated/provided to us during office hours.
 I also received some guidance from a BCS tutor, David Elutilo, to set up the character bank which I'd need for the generatePassword function (lines 28-30 and 37-51).

+I used [this link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isInteger) to ensure that only numbers were being passed for the first prompt.
 I also used [this link](https://www.kirupa.com/html5/picking_random_item_from_array.htm]) to figure out how to pick a random array value in the generateFunction for loop.

 ## License